 If your pup's body reaches the point where their fluid intake is less than the amount they are losing, their body's blood flow and the volume of fluids is reduced, which reduces the delivery of oxygen to your pet's organs and tissues.

 Electrolytes are naturally occurring minerals that humans and dogs need to keep their bodies healthy.
-Electrolytes include sodium, chloride, and potassium which help to balance the body’s pH, move nutrients into cells, facilitate muscle function, and regulating nerve function.
+Electrolytes include sodium, chloride, and potassium which help to balance the body’s pH, move nutrients into cells, facilitate muscle function, and regulate nerve function.

 Symptoms of Dehydration in Dogs

 The most common and easiest to spot symptom of dehydration is the loss of elasticity in your dog's skin.
-If you pull lightly on your dog's skin and it doesn't readily go back to it's original position, your dog is likely suffering from dehydration!
+If you pull lightly on your dog's skin and it doesn't readily go back to its original position, your dog is likely suffering from dehydration!

 Xerostomia is another sign of dehydration in dogs.
 Xerostomia is when your pet's gums lose moistness and become dry and sticky, and your dog's saliva becomes thick and pasty.
-Other symptoms of dehydration include, loss of appetite, panting and dry nose.
+Other symptoms of dehydration include loss of appetite, panting and dry nose.
 In severe cases your dog's eyes may become sunken or your pet may collapse from shock.

 The Primary Causes of Dehydration